-The ERC Scientific Council is entrusted by the Council Decision concerning the "Ideas" specific programme – among others - with the task to “monitor quality of operations and evaluate programme implementation and achievements and make recommendations for corrective or future actions”.
+The ERC Scientific Council is entrusted by the legislation establishing Horizon 2020 – among others - with the task to monitor quality of operations and evaluate programme implementation and achievements and make recommendations for corrective or future actions.

 The main role of the Scientific Council’s Working Group on Key Performance Indicators is to develop a roadmap for monitoring and evaluating ERC’s accomplishment of its mission, beyond indicators and targets, to support the short, medium and long term policies of the Scientific Council.

 During 2018 the Working Group worked on the revision of the ERC Monitoring and Evaluation Strategy of June 2009, mainly refining objectives and indicators, listing explicitly the key principles of ERC monitoring and evaluation and broadening the perspective in the understanding and measurement of ERC impact, considering different levels and time horizons.
 The Scientific Council approved the revised ERC Monitoring and Evaluation Strategy in October 2018.

 The Monitoring and Evaluation Strategy has five objectives: the core objective "Knowledge" corresponding to the ERC mission as defined by legislation (which has at its core the creation of radically new knowledge) and four more objectives corresponding to the ERC expectations related to impact on researches, structural impact, socio-economic impact and operational performance.
 Each objective has three dimensions as depicted below:

 - Reinhilde Veugelers (Chair)

 - Jean-Pierre Bourguignon

 - Andrzej Jajszczyk

 - Nektarios Tavernarakis

 ERC Executive Agency secretariat: Elena Toma, Unit Support to the Scientific Council